generalMG/DocumentParser/README.md

 # ArXiv Database Project

-Python tooling for loading the arXiv metadata snapshot into PostgreSQL, downloading PDFs with status tracking, and running a PaddleOCR-VL pipeline (service + client + visualization).
+Python tooling for loading the arXiv metadata snapshot into PostgreSQL, storing PDFs directly in the database, and running a PaddleOCR-VL pipeline (service + client + visualization).

 ## What you can do
+- **Process arXiv papers end-to-end** with a unified script (`scripts/process_arxiv.py`)
-- Load 1.7M+ arXiv JSONL records with upserts and category linking (`scripts/load_arxiv_data.py`)
+  - Load metadata from JSONL into PostgreSQL
+  - Download PDFs directly into the database (BYTEA storage)
-- Track and download PDFs with retries, rate limiting, and error logging (`scripts/download_pdfs.py`)
+  - Concurrent downloads with rate limiting
-- Reconcile DB download flags with what is actually on disk (`scripts/sync_pdf_status.py`)
+  - Resume from where you left off automatically
 - Run a FastAPI PaddleOCR-VL service (GPU or CPU) that strips image payloads and exposes `/ocr` and `/ocr_page`
 - Send downloaded PDFs to the OCR service with resumable, page-by-page processing and JSON output (`scripts/ocr_client.py`)
 - Visualize OCR layout boxes over the source PDF (`scripts/visualize_ocr.py`)